 Born in Queens and raised in the Bronx, Xtreem grew up in a family of Mets fans with a father who worked for the New York Parks Department and had a box at Shea.
 Thus, it begun.
 With a degree in Broadcast Journalism and bylines in publications from the New Haven Register to the Key West Citizen, Xtreem has experience in a variety of formats and topics.
 He is thrilled to be given the chance to lend his name to MMO.

 Jim Mancari hails from Massapequa, N.Y.
-He recently earned a Master's degree in Journalism at Hofstra University.
+He earned a Master's degree in journalism from Hofstra University.
 He is a devout Mets fan and takes pride in his team, despite their lack of success over the last few years.
 Like all Mets fans, Jim has plenty of hope.
 He also writes as the sports reporter for the Brooklyn Tablet newspaper and the senior editor of metroBASEBALL Magazine.
-Click my name to view my personal website.
+Be sure to visit http://www.jimmancari.com/

 I'm a lifelong Mets fan who loves writing and talking about the Amazins' 24/7.
-From the Miracle in 1969 to the magic of 1986, and even the near misses in '73 and '00, I've experienced it all - the highs and the lows.
+From the Miracle in 1969 to the magic of 1986, and even the near misses in '73, '00 and '15, I've experienced it all - the highs and the lows.
 I started Mets Merized Online in 2005 to feed my addiction and interact with other passionate Met fans like you.
 Follow me on Twitter @metsmerized.

 I'm just your regular Joe.
 Staff writer @ Metsmerizedonline.com.
 Happily married and a father to a baby girl.
 I attended my first Met game at the ripe old age of 3 where my father scored a foul ball and had it signed by Lee Mazzilli, Joe Torre and Joe Pignataro.
 It was my Holy Grail - 'till I buried it in the backyard.
 I have my own website where you can read my drivel at your leisure @ www.thespectorsector.net